-During FY23, Estuary Program staffed focused on teacher training program development.
-Staff planned and hosted two teacher training workshops in collaboration with Project WET and Project WILD, both larger scale efforts to expand outdoor education.
-Staff also hosted a workshop over the summer on nature journaling.
-These teacher/educator training workshops have connected the program with over 20 different schools and over 30 different teachers/educators throughout our watershed and beyond.
-The effort allowed for the establishment of strong partnerships with Morro Bay State Park and Cal Poly for these professional development workshops.
-In FY24, we are planning on self-hosting a series of three teacher training workshops with all curriculum focused on the estuary.
-The Estuary Program's Nature Center is a free center open year-round and contains exhibits to provide education on wildlife, climate, water quality, and other topics.
+Our program also reaches out to residents and visitors through our Nature Center.
+This is a free center open year-round that contains exhibits on wildlife, climate, water quality, and other topics.
 During FY23, staff developed and installed two new exhibits supported by BIL funding.

-The Augmented Reality topographic sandbox provides a hands-on experience "building" a watershed and looking at how water moves with different topographic features.
+An augmented reality topographic sandbox provides a hands-on experience "building" a watershed and looking at how water moves with different topographic features.
 A touchscreen kiosk displays educational posters on a variety of topics, including estuary and watershed science, local history, and climate change.
 As space is limited in the Nature Center and there is little room for displaying posters, the electronic kiosk allows for display and sharing of an unlimited number of posters.

-Other updates to the Nature Center include the addition of speakers to play underwater sounds to feel immersed in the estuary, development of rotating activities in the newly established Kid's Corner, repairing our virtual nature center kiosk, and designing and producing a new Nature Center logo and artwork for the entrance.
+Other updates to the Nature Center include the addition of speakers to play underwater sounds to feel immersed in the estuary, development of rotating activities in the newly established Kid's Corner, repair of our virtual nature center kiosk, and design and production of a new Nature Center logo and artwork for the entrance.
+These updates replace aging exhibits and signage to attract visitors and spread our educational messaging.